tomaszpapirzwierz/SRE-test/README.md

 ## Preface

-The application will is deployed in AWS cloud platform.
+The application is deployed in AWS cloud platform.
 I am using Red Hat Enterprise Linux 7.3 AMI (ami-40a8bf24).
 For the given task I decided to deploy three EC2 instances (t2.micro)
 	- RevProxy
 	- AppServer1
 	- AppServer2